Georgia Battery Defense Lawyer

 - Against a resident of a long-term care facility by an employee, volunteer or agent;

-- Against a sports official while officiating an amateur content or while on or exiting the property
+- Against a sports official while officiating an amateur content or while on or exiting the property; or,

 Aggravated battery is a more serious crime than simple battery.
 According to Georgia Code 16-5-4, this crime occurs when the assailant maliciously causes harm to another.
-“Malicious injury” is classified as depriving the victim of a part of their body; rendering a body part useless; or causing serious disfiguration.
-Generally, aggravated battery is punishable by 1 to 20 years in prison.
-However, there are exceptions to this rule as well.
-Aggravated battery:
+“Malicious injury” is classified as depriving the victim of a part of their body; rendering a body part useless; or causing serious disfigurement.

 - against a peace officer or correctional officer while in their line of duty is punishable by 10 to 20 years in prison.

 - against a person 65 years or older; on public transit; or upon a student or teacher within a school safety zone is punishable by 5 to 20 years in prison.

 - that is classified as a domestic crime is punishable by 3 to 20 years in prison.

 Some examples of what may be considered aggravated battery are shooting someone with a firearm and striking a person with some type of dangerous object, along with the things that would cause a charge of simple battery to be elevated.